Table of Contents

 - Pressure Calculators

 Modern tires allow cyclists to ride pavements, gravel, trails, dirt, mud, and other surfaces.
-Tires are pneumatically inflated with compressed air.
-Pneumatic tires were invented and industrially produced before the end of the 19th century.
-Solid rubber was used to manufacture bicycle tires.
+Pneumatic tires, pneumatically inflated with compressed air, were invented and industrially produced before the end of the 19th century.
+Earlier, solid rubber was used to manufacture bicycle tires.
 It was better than other material.
 Getting a bouncy wheel that did not keep bouncing was one puzzle.
 Making the tire durable enough to survive contact with the road was another.
 Rubber proved to be elasic enough to bounce and deform and durable enough to roll for hundreds of miles.

 The use of rubber for tires for automobiles and truck led to developments in material science and manufacturing, and to sophisiticated suspension systems.
 Suspension systems need to be damped to prevent the repetition of cycles of bouncing.
 Large industries rested on the discoveries that natural rubber was elastic, and could be used to manufacture devices that would contain compressed air.
 The development of pneumatic rubber tires for cars and trucks allowed bicycle manufacturers to acquire material and devise ways to mass produce tires.
 Tires have inspired the invention of tire materials, wheel rims, valves, pumps, tire levers, tools, patches, and adhesives.
 The newer tubeless bicycle tires have led to tire sealant, tire plugs, and tubeless repair kits.